Why Changing Behaviors Isn’t Enough

 This is exactly what BeH2O™ teaches co-parents: Your mindset, not just your actions, determines the success of your co-parenting relationship.

-Continue reading “Week Two: Entrepreneurial Mindset for Co-Parenting Success – Outward Mindset”
+Continue reading “Week 2: Entrepreneurial Mindset for Co-Parenting Success – Outward Mindset”